GoogleChrome/developer.chrome.com/site/en/blog/cookie-countdown-2023oct/index.md

 If your site uses third-party cookies it's time to take action as we approach their deprecation.
 Chrome plans to disable third-party cookies for 1% of users from Q1 2024 to facilitate testing, and then ramp up to 100% of users from Q3 2024.
 The ramp up to 100% of users is subject to addressing any remaining competition concerns of the [UK’s Competition and Markets Authority (CMA)](https://www.gov.uk/cma-cases/investigation-into-googles-privacy-sandbox-browser-changes).

-Our goal on the Privacy Sandbox is to reduce cross-site tracking while still enabling the functionality that keeps online content and services freely accessible by everyone.
-Deprecating and removing third-party cookies encapsulates the challenge, as they enable critical functionality across sign-in, fraud protection, advertising, and generally the ability to embed rich, third-party content in your sites—but at the same time they're also the key enabler of cross-site tracking.
+Our goal with the Privacy Sandbox is to reduce cross-site tracking while still enabling the functionality that keeps online content and services freely accessible by everyone.
+Deprecating and removing third-party cookies encapsulates the challenge, as they enable critical functionality across sign-in, fraud protection, advertising, and generally the ability to embed rich, third-party content in your sites—but at the same time they're also the key enablers of cross-site tracking.

 In our previous major milestone, we launched a range of APIs providing a privacy-focused alternative to today’s status quo for use cases like identity, advertising, and fraud detection.
 With alternatives in place, we can now move on to begin phasing out third-party cookies.